ZuricZ/NeuralSDE-Girsanov/README.md

 ## Known limitations

 - Tested only on synthetic Heston data; no real market surfaces.
-- Feller condition ($2\kappa\theta > \nu^2$) is violated for the default parameters — paths can reach $V = 0$, requiring post-hoc clamping that biases the Girsanov weights.
 - $\varphi_1 = 0$ is assumed throughout (no measure change in the price direction).
 - Milstein correction for the *price* path is not yet implemented.
 - VIX option pricing infrastructure exists in `lib/options.py` but is not wired into the training loop.
-- No random seeds are set; results are not reproducible across runs.